 - All Directors, Heads of Service, Members of the Executive and Chairmen of Committees given the opportunity to make contributions.

 - Production of a draft Annual Governance Statement.

 - Consideration by the Audit Committee.

-- Consideration by the Human Resources Committee.

 - Consideration by the Corporate Business Scrutiny Committee.

-- Consideration by the Standards Committee.

 - Consideration by Corporate Management Team

 - Consideration by the Executive

 - Approval by the Audit Committee.